Running and writing tests#

 pip install --editable .[tests]

-Some useful fixtures, like a dummy scan and
+Some useful fixtures, like a dummy EBSD scan and the corresponding background pattern, are available in the conftest.py file.

 Note